pfrazee/ssbmail/README.md

 #### User directories

-We can use directory-sites -- backed by their own logs -- to improve discovery.
+We can use directory-sites, backed by logs, to improve discovery.

-The site would run a service for proving ownership of other accounts (twitter, email, github, etc).
+The site could run a service for proving ownership of other accounts (twitter, email, github, etc).
 The verifications would be broadcast on an ssb log.
-Users could choose to follow the directory, in order to monitor and auto-download contact data.
+Users could choose to follow the directory log, in order to monitor and auto-download contact data.
 Alternatively, they could go directly to the directory-site to lookup people.

-A directory site might simply aggregate the data from multiple directory logs.
+A directory site could aggregate the entries from multiple directory logs.

 To keep a directory's log from becoming too large to follow, it might be a good idea to run directories as small communities, or groups.
 They might be part of a mailing-list, for instance.
-The goal would not to be to create "one directory site to rule them all."
+The goal would not to be to create "one directory log to rule them all."
 The goal is to serve communities which have the social connectedness to verify and monitor each other.

 #### Tighter pub relationships